aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/get/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Bookmarks/GetBookmarks) lets you call this REST API directly from a browser.

 You can also use cURL command-line utility to test this REST API.
-The following are a few examples of using cURL, supplied with a sample document [here](test_multi_pages.docx).
+The following are a few examples of using cURL, supplied with a sample document [test_multi_pages.docx](test_multi_pages.docx).

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}